 The diagram above shows the specific atmospheric humidity to be stable or slightly increasing up to about 4-5 km altitude.
 At higher levels in the Troposphere (about 9 km), the specific humidity has been decreasing for the duration of the record (since 1948), but with shorter variations superimposed on the falling trend.

-A Fourier frequency analysis (not shown here) shows these variations to be influenced especially by a periodic variation of about 3.7-year duration.
+A Fourier frequency analysis (not shown here) suggests these changes are influenced, not only by the significant annual variation, but feasibly also by a longer variation of about 35-years' duration.